acedward/statestream-home/docs/animation/README.md

-# Statestream Blockchain Engine
+# Effectstream Blockchain Engine

-A modular blockchain animation engine that demonstrates Statestream's multi-chain merging capabilities.
+A modular blockchain animation engine that demonstrates Effectstream's multi-chain merging capabilities.
 The engine logic is separated from the UI, allowing it to run in both web browsers and Node.js environments.

 ## 🏗️ Architecture